richardlaugesen/richardlaugesen/_posts/2017-04-07-four-wasp-nests.md

 ---

-We have four nests under the eves on the porch and all are native Australian wasps.
+We have four nests under the eves of our porch (in Canberra) and they all belong to native Australian wasps.

-They shouldn’t be a problem unless in high traffic area (which these are really).
+This shouldn’t be a problem unless it is in a high traffic area, which these are.
 I was stung once, it hurt!

 They are a gardeners friend because they keep caterpillars under control.

-The best advice I've found to remove them is to use a fast knock down insecticide spray after dusk when all adults are back on the nest.
+The best advice is to remove them is to use a fast knock down insecticide spray after dusk when all adults are back on the nest.
 Just make sure there is a clear path back to the house so you don't trip.
 Decided it would be a bit tricky to do this with four nests.
 I may succeed at killing the wasps on one nest but the wasps on the other three will probably start attacking me!

 One is a nest of Roplalidia Plebeiana and the other three nests are Polistes Humilis.
 Names like that make the wasps sound very clever.